Winter Park Restaurants & Entertainment

 This city boasts a large concentration of independent restaurants, many proudly serving locally sourced menus.
-Several of Winter Park’s restaurants are headed by James Beard Award-nominated chefs, including James and Julie Petrakis of The Ravenous Pig, and Brandon McGlamery of Winter Park’s Prato and Luma on Park, as well as Luke’s Kitchen in nearby Maitland.
+Several of Winter Park’s restaurants are headed by James Beard Award-nominated chefs, including James and Julie Petrakis of The Ravenous Pig and Brandon McGlamery of Winter Park’s Prato, as well as Luke’s Kitchen in nearby Maitland.

 But the fact is, you don’t have to look hard to find exceptional dining in Winter Park.
-Other standouts that deserve any serious gourmet’s attention include Chez Vincent, Reel Fish Coastal Kitchen, blu on the avenue, Bulla Gastrobar and Hamilton’s Kitchen, which is located inside The Alfond Inn.
+Other standouts that deserve any serious gourmet’s attention include Reel Fish Coastal Kitchen, blu on the avenue, 310 Park South, The Tap Room at Dubsdread, VINIA Wine & Kitchen, and Hamilton’s Kitchen, which is located inside The Alfond Inn.
+For international flair, make reservations at Antonio’s, Bulla Gastrobar, Chez Vincent, Rocco’s Italian Grille & Bar, or Umi Sushi.
 And for desserts you must taste to believe, stop by The Glass Knife, headed by Executive Chef Stuart Whitfield of Walt Disney World® Resort culinary fame.

 Winter Park has much more for visitors beyond superb dining.
 The city was originally created as a retreat for wealthy northerners in the late 19th and early 20th centuries, popular for warm temperatures and natural surroundings.
 The same amenities that originally attracted visitors are still in pristine condition and are a must-see for locals and visitors alike.